Compute

 ::/0 represents all IPv6 addresses.

 • IP address group: The source is an IP address group.
 An IP address group is a collection of one or more IP addresses.
 You can select an available IP address group from the drop-down list.
-An IP address group can help you manage IP address ranges and IP addresses with same security requirements in a more simple way.
+An IP address group can help you manage IP address ranges and IP addresses with same security requirements in an easier way.

 Either the source or the destination of a network ACL rule can use the IP address group.
 For example, if the source uses an IP address group, the destination address cannot use an IP address group.